hkotek/hkotek.com/research.md

 This work concentrates on the syntax and semantics of Hebrew multiple questions.
 I argue that Hebrew syntax distinguishes two kinds of *wh*-phrases: those headed by a *wh*-element and those headed by another element.
 I furthermore investigate the possible meanings of such multiple questions.

 2014
-: Kotek, Hadas. [*Wh*-Fronting in a Two-Probe System](http://link.springer.com/article/10.1007/s11049-014-9238-8?sa_campaign=email%2Fevent%2FarticleAuthor%2FonlineFirst). *Natural Language & Linguistic Theory* 32(4):1105-1143, DOI 10.1007/s11049-014-9238-8.
+: Kotek, Hadas. [***Wh*-Fronting in a Two-Probe System**](http://link.springer.com/article/10.1007/s11049-014-9238-8?sa_campaign=email%2Fevent%2FarticleAuthor%2FonlineFirst). *Natural Language & Linguistic Theory* 32(4):1105-1143, DOI 10.1007/s11049-014-9238-8.

 2012
-: Kotek, Hadas.
-[Readings of Hebrew multiple questions](KotekWCCFL30revised2.pdf). *Proceedings of the 30th West Coast Conference on Formal Linguistics (WCCFL)*, eds.
+: Kotek, Hadas. [**Readings of Hebrew multiple questions**](KotekWCCFL30revised2.pdf). *Proceedings of the 30th West Coast Conference on Formal Linguistics (WCCFL)*, eds.
 Nathan Arnett and Ryan Bennett, 216-225.
 Somerville, MA: Cascadilla Proceedings Project.

 The acquisition of covert movement